wesleytian/wesleytian.com/posts/startup.md

 Don't join a startup if you don't believe in the company (you/the team/the product/the mission) enough to think it'll be an outlier.

-**Founders and early-stage startup employees don't sit on their asses all day long analyzing their company's probability of success and expected financial return.
-If all of these people expected their result of their startups to be failures, then Y Combinator wouldn't exist.
+**Founders and early-stage startup employees don't sit on their asses all day analyzing their company's probability of success and expected financial return.
+If all of these people expected the result of their startups to be failures, then Y Combinator wouldn't exist.
 Silicon Valley wouldn't exist.
 Only when you genuinely believe you can change the world will the world conspire to make it happen.
 As Steve Jobs said best, *"the people who are crazy enough to think that they can change the world, are the ones who do."* And this is why I think optimists will always rule the world.**

-Do you believe in your founder(s)/the team/the mission/yourself enough to join the startup?
+Do you believe in your founder(s)/the team/the mission/yourself enough to make the startup a success?
 Do you think you're joining the next [_insert Big Tech company name here_]?

 ### Acknowledgement

-This is the other side of the coin to Chip Huyen's recent blog post, *7 reasons **not to** join a startup and 1 reason **to***.
-My goal here isn't to negate everything that she said but rather to offer a different perspective–one perhaps rarer and more optimistic than the norm in the startup world.
-The reason why I haven't responded directly to everything that Chip said is that I do, in fact, think most of what Chip said is quite valid.
-You can read her post [here](https://huyenchip.com/2021/02/27/why-not-join-a-startup.html).

-Thanks to Douglas Qian and _your name here_ for your thoughts and making sure everything makes sense to somebody who isn't me.
+Thanks to Douglas Qian and _your name here_ for your thoughts and for making sure everything makes sense to somebody who isn't me.